Southern Wine Route

 Gently rolling vineyards, culinary delights and outdoor adventures in the Palatinate Forest

-The Southern Wine Route is located in the south of Rhineland-Palatinate in the Rhine-Neckar metropolitan region and the technology region Karlsruhe.
-The region derives its name from the first tourist route in Germany, the German Wine Route.
+The Southern Wine Route is located in the south of Rhineland-Palatinate, in the Rhine-Neckar metropolitan region and the technology region Karlsruhe.
+The Southern Wine Route derives its name from the first tourist route in Germany, the German Wine Route.
 The region has a share in the Palatine Rhine plain in the east and the Palatinate Forest in the west.
 The largest rivers are the Queich and the Lauter.